QUOTES-Leaders' key quotes after Russia invades Ukraine | Law-Order

 QUOTES-Leaders' key quotes after Russia invades Ukraine

-Following is a rundown of quotes from leaders and other senior figures shaping events after Russian forces invade Ukraine.
+Following is a rundown of quotes from leaders and other senior figures shaping events after Russia launched a full-scale invasion of Ukraine.
 RUSSIAN PRESIDENT VLADIMIR PUTIN

 "I have decided to conduct a special military operation... to protect people who have been subjected to bullying and genocide... for the last eight years.
 "And for this we will strive for the demilitarisation and denazification of Ukraine.
 "And to bring to court those who committed numerous bloody crimes against civilians, including against citizens of the Russian Federation."